gatsbyjs/gatsby/docs/blog/2020-06-29-Gatsby-most-accessible-WebAIM-Million/index.md

 Jared Smith, Associate Director of WebAIM, noted, “It's clear that Gatsby has made a commitment to accessibility and has nurtured a culture that supports inclusion.
 We believe that Gatsby can serve as a model for other frameworks, libraries, and technologies to follow in prioritizing accessibility.
 When technologies, like Gatsby, embrace accessibility, the broad impact on the lives of users with disabilities is tremendous.”

-**At Gatsby, we strive to make sites accessible and performant by default.** Our community has largely joined us in customizing their Gatsby sites to remain accessible, and we’re thrilled to share this recognition from WebAIM with them.
+**At Gatsby, we strive to make sites accessible and performant by default.** Our community has largely joined us in customizing their Gatsby sites to optimize accessibility, and we’re thrilled to share this recognition from WebAIM with them.

 ![Jared Smith of WebAIM presenting on the WebAIM Million](./image1.jpg)